Transitions are what occur between the swim, bike, and run segments of multisport events, and are often considered the fourth discipline of triathlon.

 63. Use a handlebar- or stem-carry to direct bike to transition spot.

-64. Make sure to have dry socks before putting on running shoes.
+64. Make sure to have dry running socks before putting on running shoes.

 65. Remove bike shorts and gloves, if worn.